skghprofile/Configuring-App-Locker/Chapters/Chapter1_CreatingAppLockerSnapIn.md

 ![Select Group Policy Object window](/Images/AL-img06.png)

-5. To confirm that the "Group Policy Object" snap-in has been added, look at the right side of the Add or Remove Snap-ins window and in "Selected snap-ins" section, confirm that the "Local Computer Policy" object is added under the "Console Root" folder.
+5. To confirm that the "Group Policy Object" snap-in has been added, look at the right side of the Add or Remove Snap-ins window, and in the "Selected snap-ins" section, confirm that the "Local Computer Policy" object has been added under the "Console Root" folder.

 If everything is created successfully and in the correct place, click the "OK" button to close the "Add or Remove Snap-ins" window.

 ![Add or Remove Snap-ins window](/Images/AL-img07.png)

-6. Now the mmc window should look similar to the local group policy editor shown earlier in this chapter.
+6. Now, the MMC window should look similar to the local group policy editor shown earlier in this chapter.
 Now it's time to navigate through the menus once again to get to AppLocker settings/configuration.

 Navigation Path to AppLocker: **Local Computer Policy > Computer Configuration > Windows Settings > Security Settings > Application Control Policies > AppLocker**

-This time, right click the AppLocker text/icon to open the context menu and click "New Window from Here" to open AppLocker settings/configuration in its own separate window.
+This time, right-click the AppLocker text/icon to open the context menu and click "New Window from Here" to open AppLocker settings/configuration in its own separate window.

 ![Microsoft Management Console window](/Images/AL-img08.png)